teaching-ml/2021/proposal/99_authors_supporters.md

 **webpage**: [team homepage](https://www.hzdr.de/db/Cms?pOid=60710&pNid=5)

 Peter received his PhD in Particle Physics in 2012 from the [TU Dresden](https://tu-dresden.de) for an experimental study of LHC data using the ATLAS experiment to reduce background contributions to Higgs Particle searches.
 He continued to industry as a HPC support and software engineer helping scientists push the limits of their applications in a service oriented group.
 In this role, he become increasingly exposed to Deep Learning applications for vision applications in biology.
 In 2019, he started to lead a group of AI consultants that aims to help scientists from the research field matter at [Helmholtz society](https://www.helmholtz.de/) to use machine learning in experiment and theory.
+Peter has substantial experience from organizing workshops and hackathons.
+The 2020 edition of the teaching ML workshop marks a special example of this.

 ### Oliver Guhr